Majors

 Marketing majors only.
 Internship in Marketing fulfilled in cooperation with an approved organization.
 With the sponsoring organization the student participates in formal training and education and directed activities in marketing, promotion, and customer relationship management.

-Internship in sports marketing field; typically fulfilled in cooperation with the University's Athletic Department; student participates in directed activities pertinent to personal selling, promotion, direct response advertising, and customer relationship management.
+Internship in sports and/or entertainment marketing field; student participates in directed activities pertinent to personal selling, promotion, data analytics, and customer relationship management.

 Independent study under the direct supervision of a marketing department faculty member.
 Applications must be submitted and approved prior to registration.